dosco/graphjin/README.md

 Having worked with compilers before I saw this as a compiler problem.
 Why not build a compiler that converts GraphQL to highly efficient SQL.

-This compiler is what sits at the heart of Super Graph, with layers of useful functionality around it like authentication, remote joins, rails integration, database migrations, and everything else needed for you to build production-ready apps with it.
+This compiler is what sits at the heart of GraphJin, with layers of useful functionality around it like authentication, remote joins, rails integration, database migrations, and everything else needed for you to build production-ready apps with it.

 ## Features